beginning of content

 Key facts

-• Moles are dark or skin-coloured spots or bumps formed from a cluster of skin pigment cells.
+• Moles are dark or skin-coloured spots or bumps made from a group of skin pigment cells.

-• Moles are usually benign, however some types can develop into melanoma or other skin cancers.
+• Moles are usually benign, but some types can turn into melanoma or other skin cancers.

 • It is important to do regular skin self-checks.